ashcrok/multiple-tsp/README.md

 ## Test problems

-The problems used in this repository can be found here: https://profs.info.uaic.ro/~mtsplib/MinMaxMTSP/index.html, with also the best results found.
+The problems used in this repository can be found <a href="https://profs.info.uaic.ro/~mtsplib/MinMaxMTSP/index.html">here</a>, with also the best results found.

-Credits to the others of the article https://link.springer.com/chapter/10.1007/978-3-319-19644-2_22 that proposed this problem and published their results.
+Credits to the others of the <a href="https://link.springer.com/chapter/10.1007/978-3-319-19644-2_22">article</a> that proposed this problem and published their results.